 When most people think of earthquakes, they think of California.
 Yet, according to the Insurance Information Institute, only 13% of Californians carry earthquake insurance to protect their home in the event of this type of natural disaster.
 And that’s just one state.
 Every month, we see headlines about earthquakes happening in Idaho, Washington, Oregon, or even Tennessee.
-Americans who want to protect against these devastating events can purchase separate earthquake insurance policies, also known as riders or endorsements to existing homeowners insurance policies.
+Americans who want to protect against these devastating events can purchase separate earthquake insurance policies—also known as riders or endorsements—to existing homeowners insurance policies.

 To help you decide where to find coverage, we reviewed the top earthquake insurance companies based on their financial strength, customer service, and overall product offerings.
 We considered companies that write separate earthquake policies as well as those that offer riders and endorsements that can be added to existing homeowner coverage.

 Best Overall: Allstate

-One of the benefits to Allstate is the ability to put all your insurance, including home, auto insurance, umbrella insurance, and flood insurance, under one company, giving you a single point of contact.
+One of Allstate's benefits is the ability to put all your insurance—including home, auto insurance, umbrella insurance, and flood insurance—under one company, giving you a single point of contact.
 You’ll also enjoy multi-policy discounts if you write home, auto, and earthquake insurance with Allstate.
-Allstate offers other discounts, including claim-free discounts, a customer loyalty discount, and a discount for retired seniors who are 55 or older.
+The company offers other discounts, including claim-free discounts, a customer loyalty discount, and a discount for retired seniors who are 55 or older.